Nagamedha/ai-journey-from-0/README.md

 Hi!
 I’m learning AI from scratch — and teaching everything I learn in a simple, beginner-friendly way.

-This repo is my **learning-in-public space** where I:
+This repo is a **living documentation** of:
-- Document my journey step-by-step
+- Everything I learn
-- Share notes, hands-on code, and projects
+- The tools I use
-- Explain concepts in plain English for non-technical folks
+- My mistakes, wins, and projects
-- Keep growing into an AI Engineer and Educator
+- Beginner-friendly blogs to help others understand AI too

 ---